 What doesn't work (and why it backfires)

 Tired toddlers eat worse.
 Hungry toddlers melt down sooner.
 The two systems feed each other.
-If meals have been chaotic for a week, check sleep first — a short-nap streak often shows up as picky days the same week.
+If meals have been chaotic for a week, check sleep first.
+A short-nap streak often shows up as picky days the same week.
 See how much should a toddler eat for realistic portions and signs your baby is overtired for the sleep angle.

 When to seek help